 Put simply – occupational health is your health in the workplace.
-If a physical or mental health problem is affecting you at work, you can use Racing’s Occuaptional Health service to receive treatment through health professionals.
+If a physical or mental health problem is affecting you at work, you can use Racing’s Occupational Health service to receive treatment through health professionals.
 This service is a fundamental part of our award-winning Workforce Wellbeing Programme (WWP).

 According to the NHS, there is significant evidence to show that work is good for health and that work can have a beneficial impact on recovery from health problems.
 Below we have set out a step-by-step guide to help you know what to expect.

 A step-by-step guide to your occupational health journey